-Before you even begin your company's journey towards becoming certified for SOC2 compliance, there are three pretty big questions you'll want to ask yourself and your team.
+Before starting your company's journey towards SOC2 compliance, ask yourself and your team three important questions.

 Second, do you want to rely on in-house security and compliance engineering talent or outsource to a third-party auditor?
-Unless your enterprise is large (as at least 1,000 people), a third-party auditor is almost certainly a necessity.
-Your internal engineering team might have no problem competently implementing the recommendations produced by a third-party auditing team, but reliably interpreting the standards is an act of divination best left to the masters.
-In the end, you're likely to spend more money when you have to fail and retry audits.
-For small startups, it can feel tempting to try to read the specs and do your best, but if you want to save money, unfortunately, your best bet is to fork up a small amount of cash from the get-go and contract a reputable auditor.
+Unless your enterprise is large (as at least 1,000 people), a third-party auditor is certainly a necessity.
+The internal engineering team can likely implement the recommendations produced by a third-party auditing team.
+However, accurately interpreting the standards is difficult and should be done by experts.

-If dedicated internal compliance (SOC2 and others included) team is justified, then it is essential to maintain duality; with a combination of Compliance and Security Engineers, former to créate actionable tasks and the latter to implement technical and process controls to achieve the desired security posture.
-The compliance plus security engineer combo of interpreter and doer is a magic recipe for success for internal compliance.
-And not just for SOC2, but for almost any compliance standard relating to security.
+A dedicated internal compliance team, covering SOC2 and other standards, is justified.
+To reach the desired security posture, duality is essential.
+This can be achieved with a combination of Compliance and Security Engineers.
+The former will create actionable tasks, while the latter will implement technical and process controls.
+The compliance plus security engineer combo of interpreter and doer is a magic recipe for success in internal compliance.
+And not just for SOC2, but for almost any compliance standard relating to security."

 Third, how will you choose an auditor, and how much should it cost?
 This price question at least has an easy, objective answer based on market research.
-It should cost anywhere between 20,000 USD to 50,000 USD, depending on the size and complexity of your organization, as well as the depth and rigor of the audit.
-But that's not the total price because it is also costly and time-consuming to implement recommendations generated by these audits.
-Consultants can help with this, but that can easily consume another 10,000 USD, if not more.
+The cost of SOC2 ranges from 20,000 USD to 50,000 USD.
+This depends on the size, complexity, depth, and rigor of the audit for your organization.
+It is not just the cost of the audit that is expensive.
+Implementing the audit's recommendations also takes time and money.
+Cybersecurity companies can help with this, but that can easily consume another 10,000 USD if not more.